gitit4321/janggi/README.md

 All pieces capture by landing on a point occupied by an enemy piece, using their normal movement (discussed below) to arrive at that location.
 The enemy piece is removed from play for the rest of the game.

 ## Piece Movement
-A breif description of each pieces movement can be found below.
+A brief description of each pieces movement can be found below.

 ### General (King)
-The general miust stay within the nine-point fortess.
+The general must stay within the nine-point fortess.
 It moves one point along any printed line in the fortress.
 Note that it moves diagonally only along the printed lines.

 ### Counselor (Queen)
 Moves exactly the same as the General, and is also confined to the fortress.